bjin/mpv-prescalers/README.md

 4. `cscale` will still be used to correct minor offset.
 An EWA scaler like `haasnsoft` is recommended for the `cscale` setting.

+# Known Issue

+1. `ravu-lite` is incompatible with `--opengl-fbo-format=rgb10_a2` (default for some OpenGL ES implementation).
+Use `rgba16f` or `rgba16` if available.
+2. `ravu-r4-{rgb,yuv}` causes distortion with lower-end intel card.
+3. All `ravu` and `ravu-lite` shaders are generated with `rgba16f` LUT.
+    However, while it's a safe fallback choice, it's not universally available as well.
+Generate shaders without `--use-float16` option to use `rgba32f` LUT in those cases.

 # About RAVU

 RAVU is an experimental prescaler based on RAISR (Rapid and Accurate Image Super